-Component Description (1) Security cable slot Attaches an optional security cable to the computer.
-NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or (2) • C USB Type-C port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides data transfer.
-4 NOTE: Cables and/or adapters (purchased separately) may be required.
-(3) SD Memory card reader Reads optional memory cards that store, manage, share, or access information.
+Component Description (1) $\cap$ Security cable slot Attaches an optional security cable to the computer.
+NOTE: The security cable is designed to act as a deterrent, bu it may not prevent the computer from being mishandled or stolen.
+(2) ss←+ USB SuperSpeed powered port - or - Connects and supplies power to a USB device, such as a cell phone, camera, activity tracker, optical drive, or smartwatch, and provides high-speed data transfer. - or - USB powered port - or - ● + Connects and supplies power to a USB device, such as a cell phone, camera, activity tracker, optical drive, or smartwatch, and provides data transfer.
+(3) Vent Enables airflow to cool internal components.
+NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
+It is normal for the internal fan to cycle on and off during routine operation.
+(4) SD Memory card reader Reads optional memory cards that store, manage, share, or access information.
 To insert a card: Hold the card label-side up, with the connectors facing the computer.
 Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
 To remove a card: Press in on the card, and then remove it from the memory card reader.
-(4) 99 Drive light (select products only) • Blinking white: The hard drive is being accessed.
-(5) d Power light • On: The computer is on.
-0 Blinking: The computer is in the Sleep state, a power- saving state.
-The computer shuts off power to the display and other unneeded components.
-Off: The computer is off or in Hibernation.
-Hibernation is a power-saving state that uses the least amount of power.
+(5) 9 Drive light Blinking white: The hard drive is being accessed. $\boldsymbol{\Xi}$ Amber: HP 3D DriveGuard has temporarily parked the hard drive.
+NOTE: For more information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select products only) on page 52.